apptainer/apptainer-userdocs/appendix.rst

 Keywords
 """"""""

-The ``docker-daemon`` bootstrap agent can be used in a apptainer definition file as follows:
+The ``docker-daemon`` bootstrap agent can be used in a Apptainer definition file as follows:

 .. code-block:: apptainer